SAP-samples/cap-appgyver-covid-certcheck/tutorials/4_AppGyverApp/README.md

 ## Launch your app

 You can launch your app initially from the **Launch** tab.
-Therefore we recommend to use the SAP AppGyver app which is available in the Google or Apple app stores.
+Therefore we recommend using the SAP AppGyver app which is available in the Google Play or Apple AppStore.
 Just scan the QR code and the app will start on your device.

 ![AppGyver](./images/image13.png)